rouge-ruby/rouge/README.md

 [![Build Status](https://secure.travis-ci.org/jayferd/rouge.png)](http://travis-ci.org/jayferd/rouge)

 Rouge is a pure-ruby syntax highlighter.
 It can highlight nearly 50 languages, and output HTML or ANSI 256-color text.
-Its HTML output is compatible with stylesheets designed for [pygments][]
+Its HTML output is compatible with stylesheets designed for [pygments][].

 If you'd like to help out with this project, assign yourself something from the [issues][] page, and send me a pull request (even if it's not done yet!).
 Bonus points for feature branches.
 In particular, I would appreciate help with the following lexers, from someone who has more experience with the language than I do: